 Who Can’t Be Your Agent?

-The South Dakota Codified Laws do not provide any restrictions for who can serve as the principal’s agent.
+The South Dakota Codified Laws do not provide any restrictions on who can serve as the principal’s agent.

 Can you have more than one agent?